Ecological Revolution for the Living: Ideology

 To achieve these rights, REV proposes the gradual closure of all meat farms, a ban on hunting and fishing, the closure of non-rehabilitative zoos and aquariums, prohibition of fur production and sale, and closure of pet stores in favor of non-kill animal shelters.

-On economic issues, REV takes a social democratic and anti-consumerist stance.
+On economic issues, REV takes a democratic socialist and anti-consumerist stance.
 It advocates for a 28-hour working week, a strengthening of the national healthcare system, public banking, a tax on financial transactions, and a maximum income of €480,000 a year.

 As an environmentalist political party, REV advocates for the transition to 100% renewable energy, followed by the gradual closure of all nuclear power plants.
 Additionally it advocates for free public transportation to incentivize low emission transit, a national ban on single-use plastics and the establishment of water as a common good and universal fundamental right, guaranteeing its free access for all.

 On social issues, REV takes a pro-immigrant, secular and socially progressive stance.
 It calls for an end to police brutality, the equal status of men and women, LGBT acceptance, legalization of euthanasia, the creation of a legal route to the Schengen area, zero migrant deaths at European borders, and universal asylum for climate refugees.

 REV also calls for a reformed French democracy, calling for the abolition of the Senate and the office of the President, the replacement of ballotage with a proportional representation system, and limitations on the power of lobbies in the political system.

 On foreign policy, REV calls for the creation of a global federal government either through the manifestation of a new internationalist organization, or through the reformation of the United Nations.
 Additionally, REV calls for the gradual abandonment of borders, international nuclear disarmament, the creation of an international regulatory body to ensure trade justice, and the cancelation of "illegitimate debts" owed to developed nations from the developing world.
+Since the beginning of the Gaza genocide, REV has called for a trade embargo with Israel, an end to the genocide, and favored the creation of one binational secular state in Israel/Palestine.